 Table of contents:

 The lead scoring software market is expected to leap from US$ 1.7 Billion in 2022 to US$ 5.1 billion in 2032; an 11.6% growth spanning over the next ten years.
-This comes at a time when more and more sales experts are embracing the technology to help identify new opportunities and cut down costs, time, and resources wasted on uninterested customers.
+This comes when more and more sales experts are embracing technology to help identify new opportunities and cut down costs, time, and resources wasted on uninterested customers.
 Marketing and sales teams are shifting focus to quality rather than quantity in their campaigns.

 If you’re new to the lead scoring process, stick around as we analyze what it means, how it’s done, and why it’s important for your business.